University of Minnesota Administrative Policy

-A student that fails to obtain the required approval and consistently arrives late or leaves early may face penalties in a class such as a reduced grade or deducted points for participation.
+3. A student who fails to obtain the required approval and consistently arrives late or leaves early may face penalties in a class such as a reduced grade or deducted points for participation, at the discretion of the instructor.

 Reason for Policy